-Recently, the German media regulators, the State Media Authorities (Landesmedienanstalten), issued a joint guidance paper on marking adverts on social media, which is available in German language here (Leitfaden der Medienanstalten, Werbekennzeichnung bei Social Media-Angeboten; “Guidance Paper”).
+Recently, the German media regulators, the State Media Authorities (Landesmedienanstalten), issued a joint guidance paper on marking adverts on social media (Leitfaden der Medienanstalten, Werbekennzeichnung bei Social Media-Angeboten; “Guidance Paper”).
 The Guidance Paper replaces the State Media Authorities’ earlier FAQs.
 It is intended to help organisations and individuals to comply with the applicable statutory provisions on marking adverts and separating adverts from other content on social media, taking into consideration the different legal regimes that apply to different media: While video content is mainly covered by the German Interstate Broadcasting Treaty (Rundfunkstaatsvertrag – RStV), posts containing text and pictures are subject to the provisions of the Federal Telemedia Act (Telemediengesetz – TMG).

 What content needs to be marked as an advert?

 The Guidance Paper deals with different types of content and the question of whether each type should qualify as advertising.
 The general recommendations of the State Media Authorities are as follows: